arduino/docs-content/content/arduino-cloud/10.education/02.templates/content.md

 3. Assign the right network credentials to your devices,
 4. Build a dashboard with the right widgets.

-***Note - The process may take up to 5 minutes.
+***Note: The process may take up to 5 minutes.
 Remind students not to unplug the device during this step or close their laptops during the import process.***

 Once connected, the template will become operational.
 For example, if using the "Cloud Blink" template, you can now control an LED remotely through the Cloud interface.